xmidt-org/talaria/README.md

 Send a WRP message to the device.

 ### Control Devices
-A secondary function of talaria is too control the flow of devices.
+A secondary function of talaria is too control the connected devices.
 For more information refer to [Control Server Docs](../docs/control_server.md)

 #### Gate Devices - `/device/gate` endpoint
 Allow or Deny device to connect to the talaria instance

-#### Gate Devices - `/device/gate` endpoint
+#### Gate Devices - `/device/drain` endpoint
-Allow or Deny device to connect to the talaria instance
+Remove the connected devices to the talaria instance

 ## Build